orcchg/Dagger2Clarify/README.md

 It's very useful to compile samples and dive into generated Dagger's classes, and compare those for different samples to understand what is under the hood.

+### component_dependency

+Car has inject ctor and requires Transmission, which in turn hasn't inject ctor.
+TransmissionModule provides an instance of Transmission, which is exposed from the object graph of TransmissionComponent.
+Car instance resides in the object graph of CarComponent.
+In order to obtain Transmission instance for Car, components should be involved into dependency.
+Note, that Transmission instance must be exposed in order to be used by CarComponent.
+See also **subcomponent** for alternative approach.

 ### component_expose

 Engine has inject ctor.
 Car has inject ctor and injectable field for Engine.
 Component exposes Car instance in object graph for accessibility.
 Same as **direct_inject**.